 If a child is 'green' for the week, they receive a raffle ticket to go into a draw.
-At the end of each half term, there is an assembly, where each class draws a raffle ticket for a prize, e.g. £3 gift voucher/book of their choice.
+At the end of each half term, there is an assembly, where each class draws a raffle ticket for a prize, e.g. book of their choice.

-Additional Rewards
+• Additional Rewards